alessio-locatelli/vidgear-docker-application-example/README.md

 # [vidgear](https://github.com/abhiTronix/vidgear) containerized demo project

 A production-ready example of a minimal Docker application.
+See `Dockerfile` and `docker-compose.yaml`.

 ## How to start